tfrengler/CFSelenium/README.md

 ```
 <cfset Browser.getElementBy().name(name="username").click() />
 ```
+Note that the methods that target single elements will be throwing errors if it can't find any elements matching your criteria.
+If you want to check for existence then use getElements() instead!

 As mentioned earlier not every single thing is exposed via CFML but you can grab the Java-object instead.
 Here we maximize the browser window:
 ```
 <cfset Browser.getJavaWebDriver().manage().window().maximize() />